-A slow season affects all businesses, both online and offline, as there are periods when people tend to visit your store less frequently.
+A slow season affects both online businesses and traditional ones, as there are periods when people tend to visit your store less frequently.
 It can cause lower cash flow and profitability, leading to operational reductions and stress for business owners trying to keep their employees paid and doors open.

 Many factors can cause slowdowns, from operational difficulties and falling short of your revenue goals to global pandemics and economic downturns.
 Regardless of the reason, it's important to remain calm.